aphiria/docs/exception-handling.md

 <div class="context-framework">

-> **Note:** Please refer to the [configuration documentation](application-builders.md#component-exception-handler) to learn more about configuring exceptions in console apps.
+> **Note:** Please refer to the [application builders documentation](application-builders.md#component-exception-handler) to learn more about configuring exceptions in console apps.

 </div>